fougerite/Fougerite/README.md

 Rust Zumwalt project
 ====================
-This is an unofficial fork of the project.
+This is an unofficial fork of Magma.
 Source code were obtained with decompiler and corrected by me (Riketta).

 **ZumwaltProject full compatible with Magma plugins.**